gaverhae/blog/blog/content/md/posts/2021-02-28-bash-merge-sort.md

 ) > my_fifo
 ```

+Because in both cases we only open the fifo for writing once, we can code the
+reader part to only open it for reading once, and, crucially, we can rely on
+the assumption that once the fifo gets closed, we're done reading.

-This can get a bit cumbersome, though, and sometimes you really just want to
+This parenthesis-wrapping can get a bit cumbersome, though, and sometimes you
-say "keep this open until the end of the current script, or until I explicitly
+really just want to say "keep this open until the end of the current script, or
-close it".
+until I explicitly close it".
 For these cases, you can use the `exec` syntax:

 ```bash
 mkfifo my_fifo